telerik/document-processing-docs/libraries/radspreadprocessing/features/setting-the-culture.md

 ## Setting the culture

-__RadSpreadProcessing__ allows you to set a culture that differs from the current tread culture.
+__RadSpreadProcessing__ allows you to set a culture that differs from the current thread culture.
 This can be achieve by creating a new __CultureHelper__.

 #### __C# Setting the Culture__